The Story of Arlington

 The REAL Twist In The Story

 But here’s the twist you weren’t expecting.
-The day that Custis Lee, son of Confederate General Robert E. Lee, walked into a room and sat down at a table to sign documents of ownership of his land over to the Federal Government, the man sitting across the table from him, there to accept ownership on behalf of the government was none other than the son of Robert E. Lee’s nemesis, the assassinated President Abraham Lincoln, Robert Todd Lincoln, Life certainly has its odd twists and turns, don’t you think?
+General Lee’s son and heir, Custis Lee, walked into a room on March 31, 1883 and signed over the title to Arlington House and the land to the United States Government.
+The person receiving the title documents for the government was none other than Robert Todd Lincoln, the son of Robert E. Lee’s nemesis, the assassinated President Abraham Lincoln.
+Life certainly has its odd twists and turns, don’t you think?

 Side Note: Another story that’s also connected with Arlington that you might like is Tomb of the Unknowns Guards.
 But please click on this link after you finish THIS story.